ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |"self"|"self"|Users can access only their own shipments. |

-## Subtree Limitation
+## Subtree limitation

-The Subtree (`Subtree`) Limitation specifies whether the User has access to content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.
+The Subtree (`Subtree`) limitation specifies whether the User has access to content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.

-This Limitation can be used as a Role Limitation.
+This limitation can be used as a role limitation.

 ### Possible values